-Thus, we cannot uniquely state the probability of an electron being detected at zero.
+You should find this question difficult.
+At the boundary the wave function has two different values.
+Thus, we cannot uniquely state the probability of an electron being detected there.
 Therefore, we must reject this type of wave function because we cannot use it for determining probabilities.
-(We recommend that you draw a big X through Figure 4(b).
+(We recommend that you draw a big X through Figure 6-4(b).
 Then, when you look back at it later, you will be reminded that it is not acceptable.)

 Interpreting the wave function as a measure of the probability of finding an electron at a particular location forces a condition on the wave function.
-At boundaries where the potential energy changes, the wave function must be continuous across the boundary between the two regions.
-Without continuity at the boundary each would give a different probability of detecting the electron there.
+At boundaries where the potential energy changes, the wave function must make a smooth connection between its segments in the two regions.
+If the segments did not meet at the boundary, then each would give a different probability of detecting the electron there.
 Since both values of the wave function represent the electron at the same location, two different values for the probability at the same point would be meaningless.

-Another possibility which will give only one value for the boundary is shown in Figure 5.
+Another possibility which will give only one value for the boundary is shown in Figure 6-5.
 The wave function is not smooth, but it has only one value at the boundary.

-Figure 5: Wave functions with kinks are also not acceptable.
+Figure 6-5: Wave functions with kinks are also not acceptable.

 This type of wave function also gets a big X. Schrödinger's Equation can be used to calculate the probabilities for the speeds of the electron.
-A wave function such as the one in Figure 5 will give two values for the speed probabilities at the boundary because its first derivative is not continuous.
+A wave function such as the one in Figure 6-5 will give two values for the speed probabilities at the boundary.
 So we must reject it.

-The only acceptable wave functions are continuous and have continuous derivatives at all boundaries.
-When sketching wave functions we must adjust parameters to create this continuity at all boundaries.
-However, we cannot mess with the wavelength; it is determined by the kinetic energies (or momentum).
+The only acceptable wave functions are smoothly connected at all boundaries.
+When creating wave functions we must adjust parameters to create a smooth connection at all boundaries.
+However, we cannot mess with the wavelength; it is determined by the kinetic energies.
 We can change the amplitude and the phase.

-B-2.
 Adjust these parameters in your wave function until the shape at the boundary is acceptable.
 Sketch your result below.